What You Get

 breaking

-Direct evidence this call will fail in the new version — for example, the symbol was removed, or its signature in the new version is incompatible with the arguments at this call site.
-Surfaced first in the patch view so reviewers can address them up front.
+Strong evidence this call is likely to break in the new version — for example, ZeroPath found the symbol removed, or its new signature incompatible with the arguments here.
+This is a code-compatibility signal, not a security assessment.
+Surfaced first in the patch view so reviewers can address it up front.

 Supported Package Managers